We will study the concepts of Ideal Culture and Real Culture with the help of examples in this write-up.

 Society can utilize institutions of socialization to attain ideal culture.
 As people learn through socialization, the institutions of socialization like educational institutes, media, etc. can play a major role in molding the individuals of a society.

 These social institutions can teach people what is ethical, valuable, and desirable.
-People could learn values, ethics, norms, mores, folkways, etc. in congruence to the desired culture of the society through these institutions.
+People could learn values, ethics, norms, mores, folkways, etc. in congruence with the desired culture of the society through these institutions.

 Furthermore, the role of government and policymakers would also be very helpful in this regard.
 The application of sanctions through laws and regulations can prevent people from deviating from the idealized culture.